oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 }
 ```

-Add a `DefaultStatsService` class for the implementation in the `com.okta.developer.records.service` package:
+Add the `DefaultStatsService` class for the implementation in the `com.okta.developer.records.service` package:

 ```java
 package com.okta.developer.records.service;